 Sometimes creating a successful work-life balance as a freelancer means being kinder to yourself whilst you’re working.

-For instance, my BF keeps hounding me about the amount of time I currently spend in my desk chair on any given working day.
+For instance, my BF currently keeps hounding me about the amount of time I sit in my desk chair on any given working day.

 Sure, I hear that sitting is the new smoking, but what am I supposed to do when I’ve got a solid nine-hour day ahead of me and I need to spend it all on my laptop to get stuff done?